Josedpv/Tezos-Test/README.md

 Tezos-Test offers a set of packages to bring creation, management, test, communication and sales of NFTs in Pascal ligo.
 -   A collection of test, NFT and marketplace smart contracts
--   Following [DIDkit](https://forklog.com/sp/dev-on-tezos/en/tezos-introduction) integration for verified creator credentials
+-   Following [forklog.com](https://forklog.com/sp/dev-on-tezos/en/tezos-introduction) integration for verified creator credentials
+-   A wallet will store your keys and can also fulfil other tasks, like signing transactions(https://tezos.b9lab.com/beacon)
 ---
 ## Project Organization
 -   `Tezos-Test` is organized as a mono repository from which several tests are built and published, following the steps in the link bellow: